marijacetkovic/marijacetkovic/README.md

 📝 Interested in Software Engineering, Artificial Intelligence and Machine Learning 💖 Enjoying music, swimming, gym, books, psychology, active participation 🌱 Lifelong learning enthusiast
-☕ Feel free to contact me if you want to collaborate, share ideas or just grab a coffee!
+☕ Feel free to <a href="mailto:marijacetkovic03@gmail.com">contact me</a> if you want to collaborate, share ideas or just grab a coffee!